 Understanding PAYE and umbrella company differences

-When you register with us for any kind of locum, agency or temporary work, you’ll need to choose whether you’re paid through a Pay As You Earn (PAYE) or an Umbrella company.
+When you register with us for any kind of long-term or supply work, you’ll need to choose whether you’re paid through Pay As You Earn (PAYE) or an Umbrella company.

 It might seem confusing, but actually it’s pretty simple – and here’s a quick summary of your options.

 If you choose PAYE, we deal with all of your tax and National Insurance (NI) needs.

 You are simply paid your salary, minus tax and NI, which we will then pay on your behalf to HMRC.

 It’s up to you which option suits you best, but below are some pros and cons of each choice to help guide you:

 With PAYE, you are essentially an employee of ours.
 Our payroll department handles your taxation and NI contributions, as well as providing you with a payslip.